Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

         ```bash
         XNAME=x3000c0s13b0n0
-        cray cfs components describe "${XNAME}"
+        cray cfs v3 components describe "${XNAME}"
         ```

-        The desired value for `configurationStatus` is `configured`.
+        The desired value for `configuration_status` is `configured`.
 If it is `pending`, then wait for the status to change to `configured`.

-    1. (`ncn-m001#`) Upgrade the remainging NCN storage nodes once the first has upgraded sucessfully.
+    1. (`ncn-m001#`) Upgrade the remaining NCN storage nodes once the first has upgraded successfully.
 This upgrades NCN storage nodes serially.
     Adjust the number of storage nodes based on the cluster.

         ```bash